Nolo's Guide to Social Security Disability

 ii.
 You are the family member of an eligible worker

-The SSA pays auxiliary benefits to people who qualify based on certain family members’ entitlement to retirement or disability benefits.
-Benefits are paid based on the earnings records of the insured worker who paid enough Social Security taxes.
+The SSA pays auxiliary benefits (also known as dependents’ benefits) to people who qualify based on certain family members’ entitlement to Social Security retirement or disability benefits.
+Benefits are paid based on the earnings records of the insured worker who paid Social Security taxes.
 If you qualify for auxiliary benefits, you do not necessarily have to be disabled; nor do you need the work credits described above.

 Spouse’s and divorced spouse’s benefits.
 To qualify for auxiliary benefits as a spouse or divorced spouse, one of the following must apply (42 U.S.C. § 402(b), (c), (e), (f); 20 CFR §§ 404.330–349):